 Mobile Continues to Ascend: The massive role that mobile and apps play in the mobile ecosystem continues to grow.
 As distinctions between platforms begins to blur, mobile has become a core element of game development and marketing, and mobile games play a massive role in the health and vitality of the industry.
 Mobile radically expands the audience of regular gamers, and helps to create a gender and economic balance.

-Mobile Development: Almost half – 44% – of developers are currently working in mobile, which signals an incredible future for our industry.
+Mobile Development: According to this solitaire cash review, almost half – 44% – of developers are currently working in mobile, which signals an incredible future for our industry.

 Omni-channel Brands: Brand matter, in all industries but especially in entertainment categories like gaming at mega reel.
 I was struck at how focused game marketers are on building and extending powerful game equities.
 Further, those brands are increasingly omni-channel in scope.